 Dealing with a water heater leak is stressful, but the good news is that you can take simple steps to prevent one from happening in the first place.
 A little proactive care goes a long way in protecting your home and extending the life of your unit.
 Think of it as a simple checkup for one of the hardest-working appliances in your house.
 By staying on top of a few key tasks, you can avoid the surprise of a cold shower or a flooded basement.

-Schedule Regular Maintenance
+Schedule Annual Professional Maintenance

 The single best thing you can do for your water heater is to schedule regular professional maintenance.
 Just like your car, your water heater needs routine check-ups to run efficiently and safely.
 During a maintenance visit, a technician will flush the tank to clear out sediment, test the temperature and pressure (T&P) valve to ensure it’s working correctly, and inspect the anode rod.
 Catching small issues during these checks can stop a major breakdown before it starts, saving you from a much bigger headache down the road.

-Flush Your Tank to Remove Sediment
+Flush the Tank to Remove Sediment

 Over time, minerals like calcium and magnesium naturally present in our water supply can settle at the bottom of your water heater tank, creating a layer of sediment.
 This buildup can cause the tank to corrode, reduce its efficiency, and lead to those strange popping or rumbling noises.
 Flushing the tank once a year removes this sediment, allowing your water heater to work more effectively and last longer.
 While it’s a task some homeowners do themselves, having a professional handle it ensures it’s done thoroughly and safely.

-Replace the Anode Rod
+Check and Replace the Anode Rod

 Inside your water heater tank is a hidden hero called the anode rod.
 Its job is to attract corrosive elements in the water, essentially sacrificing itself to protect the steel tank from rusting out.
 This little part does a big job, but it doesn’t last forever.
 Typically, an anode rod needs to be replaced every three to five years.
 If you ignore it, the tank itself will start to corrode, which often leads to an irreparable leak.
 Replacing the anode rod is a small, inexpensive step that can significantly extend the life of your water heater.

-Monitor Your Water Pressure
+Keep an Eye on Your Water Pressure

 Water pressure that’s too high puts a constant strain on your entire plumbing system, including your water heater.
 This excess force can weaken connections, damage valves, and even cause the tank to fail prematurely.
 If you notice your faucets are spraying water with a lot of force, it might be a sign of high pressure.
 A plumber can test your home's water pressure and, if needed, install a pressure-reducing valve.
 This device helps protect your pipes and appliances from unnecessary stress, preventing leaks throughout your home.